justinkvang/README-Generator/README.md

   ![badge](https://img.shields.io/badge/license-MIT-blue)<br />

   ## Description
-  Every good project needs a quality README with information about the appplication.
+  Every good project needs a quality README with information about the application.
 Therefore I created a command-line application that generates a README file from a user's input using the Inquirer package.

   ## Table of Contents
   - [Description](#description)